Blepharoplasty in Augusta, GA

 Blepharoplasty is performed under general anesthesia through tiny incisions in the corners of the eyes.
-Through these incisions, Dr. Austin or Dr. Isakson precisely and gently tightens sagging skin and muscle tissue then trims away excess skin, producing a refreshed and youthful facial contour.
+Through these incisions, Dr. Austin, Dr. Isakson, or Dr. Medina precisely and gently tightens sagging skin and muscle tissue then trims away excess skin, producing a refreshed and youthful facial contour.

 What can I expect during recovery after Blepharoplasty?

 Plan ahead for your blepharoplasty procedure and be sure to ask someone to drive you home after surgery and provide basic home care for several days while you rest and recover.
 Normal reactions following surgery include blurred vision, tightness or numbing around the eyes, and possible bruising and swelling immediately after the procedure, but these symptoms subside naturally within a few days.
 We recommend that you give yourself a week of complete rest, after which your stitches will be removed.
 After two weeks, you can gradually resume non-strenuous activities, and at this time you may resume wearing contact lenses.
-Dr. Austin and Dr. Isakson will provide precise post-operative instructions, and we urge you to follow them closely.
+Dr. Austin, Dr. Isakson, and Dr. Medina will provide precise post-operative instructions, and we urge you to follow them closely.
 Wearing sunglasses and using sunblock on the skin around the eyes will help to protect the eye area from extreme exposure to sunlight, and this is an important precaution you must take following your surgery.

 Sagging skin in the eyes can make you look old and worn.
-Consider a rejuvenating eyelid surgery to restore a more youthful and alert facial expression. our team of skilled plastic surgeons includes Dr. Manuel Medina and board-certified plastic surgeon, and Dr. Matthew Isakson, plastic surgeon at Southeastern Aesthetic Surgery, regularly perform blepharoplasty surgery with outstanding results for patients in Augusta, Evans, and Columbia County, as well as nearby areas in Georgia and South Carolina.
+Consider a rejuvenating eyelid surgery to restore a more youthful and alert facial expression. our team of skilled plastic surgeons includes Dr. Manuel Medina and board-certified plastic surgeons Dr. Troy Austin and Dr. Matthew Isakson, regularly perform blepharoplasty surgery with outstanding results for patients in Augusta, Evans, and Columbia County, as well as nearby areas in Georgia and South Carolina.
 Contact us today!